sdowding/resume/README.md

 - Migrated my team, then the rest of the company to Trunk Based Development.
 - Writing Architecture Decision Records and How-To guides to address pain points in the development processes as I identify them.
 - Hold tech team "talks" on new processes and ideas during monthly tech days.
 Presenting with one of my mentees when possible.
-- Introduces pair programming and mentoring for less experienced developers.
+- Introduced pair programming and mentoring for less experienced developers.
-- Pairing across teams and departments during "Eng-Life Fridays" to help solve engineering problems we can't solve on our own.
+- Pairing across teams and departments during "Eng-Life Fridays" to help solve unique engineering problems we can't solve on our own.

 ### Solution Architect / Development Lead, ATB Financial

 ###### May 2018 - March 2020, Edmonton AB

 ATB Financial is an Alberta based financial institution servicing over 700,000 customers.
-My work there has focused on their online banking platforms.
+My work there was focused on their online banking platforms.

 #### Project: ATB Business ([business.atb.com](https://business.atb.com))